Mugilvendhan/SOLIDITY_PROJECT/README.md

-# SOLIDITY_PROJECT
+MyToken Solidity Smart Contract
 Overview
-This Solidity smart contract represents a simple coin token with the ability to mint and burn tokens.
+This Solidity smart contract, named MyToken, serves as a fundamental implementation of a token system.
+It provides functionalities for both minting and burning tokens, managing essential details like Token Name, Token Abbreviation, and Total Supply.
+Users can utilize the contract to mint new tokens, thereby increasing the total supply, or burn existing tokens to decrease it.

-Requirements
+Description
-The contract includes public variables to store essential details about the coin, such as Token Name, Token Abbreviation, and Total Supply.
+The MyToken Solidity smart contract introduces public variables to store token details and utilizes a mapping structure to manage addresses and their corresponding balances.
+The mint function enables users to augment the total supply and the balance of a specific address.
+Conversely, the burn function diminishes the total supply and the balance of the specified address.
+Robust conditionals are incorporated into the burn function to ensure that the sender’s balance is adequate for the intended burn amount.

-Utilizes a mapping of addresses to balances (mapping(address => uint)).
+Getting Started

-Features a mint function that increases the total supply and the balance of the sender's address by a specified value.
+Installing

-Implements a burn function to destroy tokens by deducting the value from both the total supply and the balance of the sender's address.
+To integrate the MyToken smart contract, follow these steps:

-The burn function includes conditionals to ensure that the balance of the sender is greater than or equal to the specified amount to be burned.
+Download the Solidity code and save it with a “.sol” extension.

-Solidity Version
+Executing Program
-This contract is written in Solidity version 0.8.18.
+Deploy the contract on a compatible Ethereum blockchain.

-Usage
+Interact with the contract using a decentralized application or a tool like Remix.
-Minting Tokens
+Call the mint function by providing an address and a value to increase the total supply and address balance.
-To mint new tokens, call the mint function with the recipient's address and the desired value as parameters.
+Call the burn function with an address and value to decrease the total supply and address balance. code

-Credits
+// Example of calling mint function MyToken.mint(address, value);

-Special thanks to METACRAFTERS.
+// Example of calling burn function MyToken.burn(address, value);